aaronbloomfield/ccc/hws/dex/index.md

 }
 ```

+#### Using DEXtest

 To use this file, deploy it and then call `test()` with with 13 ether.
 There are a few new concepts here, and various notes as well:

 - When compiling it, you may get a message that the size exceeds the maximum limit for the blockchain -- that's because it's compiling a whole bunch of code, including all of the code of the imported files as well as the code in this file.
 This large code size is fine, since we are only using it to test on the Javascript environment, which does not have this size limit, despite the warning.
 So you can click on 'force send' in the Remix pop-up box.
 Or you can enable compiler optimizations to get rid of that warning.
-- You will need to have your `TokenCC.sol` file in the same directory so that it can compile and run
+- You will need to have your (updated) `TokenCC.sol` file in the same directory so that it can compile and run
   - And the amount of your token cryptocurrency that is minted must be greater than 100
+- You may have to increase the default gas limit when calling this function.
+If it runs out of gas, the Javascript environment just says it reverted, but does not say why.
+Just add one more zero to the gas limit box (30 million instead of 3 million), and you should be fine.
 - This code verifies that the first example, above, works correctly (the example that calls `createPool()`)
 	- This also does not enable any fees (the `feeNumerator` parameter is set to 0), just like the example above.
 	- It is left to you to add in additional code to test the other cases above, or when fees are enabled.
-- The `test()` function creates it's own copy of your token cryptocurrency (in the `cc` variable) as well as a copy of your DEX (in the `dex` variable).
+- The constructor creates it's own copy of your token cryptocurrency (in the `cc` variable) as well as a copy of your DEX (in the `dex` variable).
+These are done there to save gas usage when calling the `test()` function.
 Notice the use of the `new` keyword here.
 Thus, they are not modifying any ones that you have previously deployed.
 - This code will adapt to however many decimals your token cryptocurrency uses via the various calls to `cc.decimals()`
 - There is a try-catch block here
   - The syntax is quite different than other programming languages